 If you had a chance to talk to many Chinese locals, you might have noticed that people from different regions speak Chinese with different accents.
+Mandarin Chinese in the South and North can be slightly different sometimes.
 On one hand, it’s a relief – you don’t have to worry too much if don’t understand some words, as the person you are talking to might also “share the blame”.

 But pronunciation is not the only barrier here.
 There is a drastic difference in the use of certain words during a conversation between, say, a northerner and a southerner.
 We have prepared 4 typical examples for you to have a better understanding of different people’s speaking habits.

 In Mandarin Chinese, these two words both mean “what”. 什么 shénme is more commonly used in East China and South China, and people from North China tend to use 啥 shá more often.
 One interesting thing about the difference between these two words is that although Shanghai and Chengdu are considered cities located in East China and South China respectively, the pronunciation of “what” in the Shanghai and Sichuan dialects is very similar to 啥 shá, which is again preferred by people from the North.

 🇬🇧: What are we going to do tomorrow?

 North: 你啥意思?
 Nǐ shá yìsi?

 🇬🇧: What do you mean?

 South: 我什么都没有 Wǒ shénme dōu méiyǒu